holmesmr/binaryninja-api/README.md

 The issue tracker for this repository tracks not only issues with the source code contained here but also the broader Binary Ninja product.

-## Building
+## Usage and Build Instructions

-Starting July 10th, C++ portion of this API can be built into a static library (.a, .lib) that binary plugins can link against using [cmake](https://cmake.org/).

-The compiled API contains names and functions you can use from your plugins, but most of the implementation is missing until you link up against libbinaryninjacore.dylib or libbinaryninjacore.dll (via import file libbinaryninjacore.lib).
-See the ./examples.
+To write Binary Ninja plugins using C++, you'll need to build the C++ API found in the root of this repo.
+The C++ API is built into a static library, which plugins and programs can then link against.
+The compiled API contains names and functions you can use from your plugins, but most of the implementation is missing until you link against the `binaryninjacore` library.

-Since BinaryNinja is a 64-bit only product, ensure that you are using a 64-bit compiling and linking environment.
-Errors on windows like LNK1107 might indicate that your bits don't match.

-## Build Instructions
+Building the API library is done similarly to most CMake-based projects; the basic steps are outlined as follows:

 ```Bash
 # Get the source